 - Non judgemental

 Volunteers need to be respectful of others values and beliefs.

 All prospective volunteers have a selection interview and attend an orientation program.
-References and a police check are required.
+References and a national police check are required.

 Following the orientation program each volunteer receives induction into the role they will perform.
 Volunteers also attend mandatory training in fire safety, manual handling and infection control.

 - To provide volunteer workers with the information required to work safely in a health care environment.

 Training includes an introduction to Calvary’s Mission, Vision and Philosophy and an overview of:

 - Patient contact and role of the volunteer